DrAlzahrani2025Projects/team1f25/apache-local/README-local-apache.md

 This is a lightweight test harness to validate your path-based proxying to the Windows-hosted app without touching the production server.

-It runs Apache httpd in a Docker container and proxies:
+It runs Apache httpd in a Docker container and proxies only your Streamlit app:
 - `/team1f25/` → `http://host.docker.internal:5001/team1f25/` (Streamlit)
-- `/team1f25-jupyter/` → `http://host.docker.internal:8888/team1f25-jupyter/` (Jupyter)

 Prereqs:
 - Docker Desktop running
-- Your app container running locally and listening on ports 5001 and 8888
+- Your app container running locally and listening on port 5001

 ## PowerShell usage